 1. It seems that nectar (or a light syrup that mimics nectar) is ideal for stimulating wax production.
 Many beekeepers use 1:1 syrup as a comb-building stimulant, others prefer an even lighter syrup of one part sugar to two parts water (1:2).
 This works fine, especially in the spring.
 But the heavier syrup we usually feed in fall (2:1) doesn’t do much to stimulate comb building.
 Instead, the bees prefer to store it.

 2. Still, if there is no place to store the food, they may decide to build some comb.
-But remember, waste is not tolerated in the natural world, so the bees won’t build more comb than they need.
+But remember, the natural world does not tolerate waste, so the bees won’t build more comb than they need.
 Instead, backfilling existing cells will be their preference.
 The brood nest is shrinking anyway, so that space isn’t being used.
 And by the time the queen is ready to increase egg production, those cells will be empty again.
 So from the bees’ point of view, filling in those empty spaces makes a lot of sense.

 1/2.
 Why half?
 While it is true that maximum wax production occurs in 2- to 3-week-old nurse bees, if the need arises, foragers can revert to secreting wax to tide the colony over.
 But older workers are not as efficient at wax production as younger bees, and you can almost hear their objections: “You want me to do what?”